Luxury Vs. Budget: Types Of Body Wash Compared

 What Are You Actually Paying For?

-When you buy a $40 body wash instead of a $6 one, where does that extra money go?
+When you buy a $40 body wash instead of a $6 one, where does the extra money go?
 Understanding this helps you decide when to splurge and when to save.

 | Factor | Budget ($3-10) | Mid-Range ($10-25) | Luxury ($25-60+) |